zostaw/home-page/README.md

 You must have installed at least python 3.6

-1. create your home-page directory mkdir ~/home-page cd ~/home-page
+1. go to parent directory for your project.
+In example, home directory is used (new directory "home-page" will be created inside). cd ~/

 2. initiate local repo and load this project git clone zostaw@https://github.com/zostaw/home-page.git